Jicarilla language: Sample text

+Vocabulary

 Jicarilla words of Spanish origin

 The Jicarilla people have been in contact with Spanish-speaking and English-speaking peoples for a long time and have over time adopted loanwords that have influenced Jicarilla phonology.
 Most of the sounds used to take in a loanword from Spanish are sounds in Jicarilla.
 Some sounds not occurring in Jicarilla phonology are changed into Jicarilla as follows: